-Serbia: Auction procedure sinks electricity bills4.
-October 2019. / News Serbia Energy
+Serbia: Auction procedure sinks electricity bills, News Serbia Energy

 While experts have no dilemma that starting next year, instead of feed-in tariffs for renewable energy sources, auctions should be held to select investors for their construction, opinions on whether small hydropower plants should be omitted from the process are to say the least clashing.